 Our current Challenge format is open to both professionals and students.
 The theme for the 2015 and 2016 challenges was "Food Systems," and we tasked teams with developing biomimetic designs that solve an important food system challenge while supporting the health of our planet.

-Read more about the Accelerator and participating teams.
+Read more about the Launchpad and participating teams.